AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 ## When to Roll
 The following process is to help the GM determine how to adjudicate situations, and when to call for Saves.
 It is intended as a helpful procedure rather than a strict set of rules to follow.

-In general roll when all possible results are interesting, and know what the results will be before dice hit the table.
+In general roll when all possible results are interesting, and decide what the results will be *before* dice hit the table.

 1. The player declares their intent, describing their goal and their approach.
 2. Determine if the action is possible.
 Consider the situation, the player’s approach, their tools, abilities, skills, background, if they have help, and any other relevant details.